 - Denominated in units of S$500

-Delving deeper, it is important that readers learn about Singapore Savings Bonds versus Singapore Government Bonds.
-SGS bonds have been issued by MAS for a long time and they are considered vanilla plain-Jane bonds.
+Now that you know something about SSBs, you should also know the difference between SSBs and Singapore Government Securities SGS bonds.
+SGS bonds have been issued by MAS for a very long time and they are considered vanilla bonds.
 SSB and SGS bonds serve different purposes in one’s portfolio.

 |Singapore Savings Bonds||SGS Bonds|

 |Maturity||10 years||2, 5, 10, 15, 20, 30 years|

 |Selling/Redeeming||Bonds can only be sold back to MAS ($2 transaction fee to redeem/partially redeem bonds)||Bonds can only be sold on secondary market SGX (standard brokerage transaction costs)|